Python Notes

 - Remove it automatically on the settings page.
 Under Apps and Features, there are application execution aliases.

-Disable the ones that are relevant.
+Disable the ones that are not relevant.

 - C:\Users\Username\AppData\Local\Microsoft\WindowsApps\ (aliases/directories - delete those that you don't want)